phenomenalpotato/c-finder/README.md

     To run the program:
          ./c-finder name_of_the_file

-If you any help, consult the help option:
+If you need any help, consult the help option:
     - c-finder -h